bazqux/bazqux-api/README.md

 `ck=...` - ignored.

 `ot=...` - minimum download time in seconds.
 It's time after which item appeared in reader, not the published time.
 Please don't add it when you get unread items list (there are no 30 days limit on a number of unread items).
+Internally 180 seconds are subtracted from `ot` to take caching into account (since previous call may not return last few items due to caching).
+So you can get few items before `ot`.
+Please, [do not use `ot`](#warning).

 `nt=...` - maximum download time in seconds.